How To Make Sublimation Prints Brighter? (9 Easy Ways)

 Dull and hazy prints?
 But, why?

-Sublimated prints tend to get dull and hazy because of numerous factors and common errors on our part or the sublimation printer’s.
-Knowledge of what you must be missing out on or doing wrong is crucial to rectify the situation so first let’s learn about the common errors in printing!
+Sublimation prints tend to get dull and hazy because of numerous factors and common errors on our part or the sublimation printer’s.
+Knowledge of what you must be missing out on or doing wrong is crucial to rectify the situation so first let’s learn about the common errors in sublimation printing!

-- Incompetent Sublimation Printer
+• Incompetent Sublimation Printer

 Chances are that your sublimation printer offers poor-quality prints rendering your final output to be quite dull and drab.

-- Old Device or Ink Cartridges
+• Old Devices or Ink Cartridges

 Oftentimes, when the printer has not been in use for quite some time, the ink particles get clogged and dry which results in dull and blotched-out prints.

-A lot of inks appear bright and generously pigmented but offer little to no resistance to the fabric.
+A lot of inks appear bright and generously pigmented but offer little to no resistance to the substrate.
 Incredible printing ink is the one that cannot get scratched off the final output and retains its vibrancy.

-- Insufficient Heat and Pressure
+• Insufficient Heat and Pressure

-- Improper Print Settings
+• Improper Print Settings

 Almost all modern sublimation printers allow you to edit or set up certain printing requisites to ensure the desired results but inadequate knowledge of this might lead you to unsatisfactory results like dull prints.

-- Image Ghosting
+• Image Ghosting

-When you notice the shadow of the image to be printed on the fabric, this is termed Image Ghosting.
+When you notice the shadow of the image to be printed on the substrate, this is termed Image Ghosting.
 This phenomenon occurs when the paper gets destabilized during the opening or closing of the heat press.

 Now that we are past the common errors that we tend to make in sublimation printing, let us move on to different solutions and factors to consider on how to get bright sublimation prints.